 Boxman ends the same place he started, but now in denial, in a display of how cold turkey doesn’t work as a long term solution.
 He may feel in control, but addiction will continue to impair his work and relationships.
 The exception is his relationship with Professor Venomous, who’s inspired by what he sees as Boxman’s devotion to fighting heroes and may be unintentionally enabling him.
 It remains to be seen where Boxman’s compulsion will go, especially within his dysfunctional family, as the show goes on.

 Finally, “Let’s Not Be Skeletons” storyboarded by Ryann Shannon and Parker Simmons tackles gun control in the most creative exploration within the show’s universe, having to work around how the characters battle and use weapons regularly.
 The flashy entrepreneur Gil Ferris comes to town singing the praises of his product, the skeleton remote, in the vein of “Ya Got Trouble” from The Music Man.
-He demonstrates how the remote can irreversibly transform anything into a skeleton with a single zap, which, unlike their everyday skirmishes, permanently robs the victim of their powers.
+He demonstrates how the remote can irreversibly transform anything into a skeleton with a single zap which, unlike their everyday skirmishes, permanently robs the victim of their powers.

 He advertises the skeleton remote as an all-purpose solution to “safety.”
 While the citizens of Lakewood get swept up in fearmongering and comically shoot the skeleton remote at one another, K.O. worries about the permanent effect.
 Everywhere he turns his friends have become skeletons, which may as well make them dead.
 The situation escalates as a lack of background checks allows villains to get their hands on the weapon too.
 Ferris simply offers three-pronged remotes to heroes as defense, believing in the myth that a “good guy” with a gun can stop a “bad guy” with one, creating an arms race.

 In desperation K.O. performs his own musical number, at first advocating for the skeleton remotes to be discarded.
-When the crowd objects with their fear of strangers, like those who argue for “stand your ground” laws that allow lethal self-defense, he suggests regulations in a play on “remote control.”
-They still refuse to restrict their right to protect themselves, like those who argue the Second Amendment includes individual ownership, particularly K.O.’s boss and father figure, Mr. Gar.
+When the crowd objects with their fear of strangers, like those who argue for “stand your ground” laws that allow lethal self-defense, he suggests regulations in a play on the term “remote control.”
+They still refuse to restrict their right to protect themselves, like those who argue the Second Amendment includes individual ownership, particularly K.O.’s boss and father figure Mr. Gar.
 The tone becomes serious and tense as the situation escalates to Mr. Gar and trigger happy Neil chasing K.O. and holding him at gunpoint for threatening their rights.